bnikom/employement-directory/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-Technologies Used:
+## Technologies Used:

+#### Express:
-Express: A framework for Node to run the back end portion of the application
+A framework for Node to run the back end portion of the application
+#### ESM
+ES6 module loader for Node
+#### Reactstrap:
+React Components styled using Bootstrap 4.
+Saves me tons of time on building components
+#### Bootstrap 4:
-Reactstrap: React Components styled using Bootstrap 4.
-Saves me tons of time on building components Bootstrap 4: Great CSS Framework that again saves me tons of time on styling my components.
+Great CSS Framework that again saves me tons of time on styling my components.
 And it uses flexbox!!
+#### Axios:
-Axios: Promise-based HTTP client that is super easy to use and has great out-of-the-box features in its API.
+Promise-based HTTP client that is super easy to use and has great out-of-the-box features in its API.
+#### MongoDB:
-MongoDB: popular nonrelational DB for storing our employees.
+popular nonrelational DB for storing the employees.
+#### Mongoose:
-Mongoose: easy to use mongodb schema model.
+easy to use mongodb schema model.
+#### Multer:
-Multer: popular file uplaod library
+popular file uplaod library

-Things I would change/add
+## Things I would add in the future
 I did not have time to fully implement all of the testing features I wanted.
-I unfortuantely learned that I can't do Node API testing with jest in this app because create-react-app does not allow to change the jest testing environment in the package.json.
-I also didn't write an UPDATE/PUT request to change a user, but I felt the CSS and search made up from missing this feature.
+I unfortunately learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.
-I wrote the nifty CSS twirl

-I wish I had time for more validation in my form.
-I just didn't feel like I wanted to spend the time.
-There's some validation in how Mongoose accepts values into the schema, but I could always improve it.
+I did not include any validation in the form for submitting or updating an employee.
+In the future you would need validation for submitting the required fields, date validation etc. to make this a fully functioning directory. here's some validation in how Mongoose accepts values into the schema, but I could always improve it.
 If I wanted to be super fancy I could have made another database to store the images uploaded, but again I felt storing them on the server worked just fine and wanted to put my efforts elsewhere.

+Add proptypes

+## Things I would improve or change
+I don't think I necessarily needed to use Redux in this project, but I already committed to the decision.
+In the future I would improve the responsiveness of the site.
+Adding some media queries or a uniform css style would be nice.